platformsh/platformsh-docs/docs/src/development/local/lando.md

 highlight=false
 ---

-For a quicker start, create a project based on Platform.sh's [PHP template](https://github.com/platformsh-templates/php).
+For a quicker start, create a project based on the Platform.sh [PHP template](https://github.com/platformsh-templates/php).
 The template provides the most basic configuration for running a custom PHP project built with Composer.
-It also includes the minimum Platform.sh specific configuration files out of the box.
+It also includes the required Platform.sh configuration files out of the box.

 1. [Create a new project based on the PHP template](https://console.platform.sh/projects/create-project/template?query=php). <!-- TODO: The link probably has to change to have a specific source and campaign for everything `utm` -->
 2. Clone that project locally with Platform.sh [CLI](../../gettingstarted/introduction/own-code/cli-install.md) `platform get <PROJECT_ID>` or with [git](../../administration/web/_index.md#git).